dribnet/purvs/README.md

 cut1face2 // 1 of 3 cuts that can be made per face
 cut2face3 // 1 of 3 cuts that can be made per face
 cut3face3 // 1 of 3 cuts that can be made per face

+Note: Interaction tab works a little weird, seems like maybe percent changes faster than in exhibition?
+My animation doesn't shrink as much, and if you press keys in quick succession then the letters will continually shrink because they don't get a chance to return to the original state in the second half of the animation.
+So please press sparingly :)

 Design Process / Readme Summary